Skip to content

 Molinos Cabodi Hnos.
 S.A. has been providing high-quality flour products since 1853, including various types of flour such as Harina 000, Harina 000 Pan de Miga, and semolina.
 The company serves clients across the MERCOSUR region, offering persona

 On May 14, 2026, the Argentine flour producer Molinos Cabodi Hnos.
 S.A. appeared on the leak site of the threeam ransomware group.
-The company, which has manufactured flour products since 1853, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.
+The company, which has manufactured flour products since 1853, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.

 Public reporting indicates that threeam listed Molinos Cabodi on its dark-web leak portal on May 14, 2026.
 The data consists of internal files exfiltrated after the ransomware deployment.
 No precise victim count has been published, and the precise volume or sensitivity of the stolen documents is not yet clear from available reporting.
 The company operates across the MERCOSUR region and maintains records that could include supplier details, employee information, customer contacts, and operational data accumulated over more than 170 years of business.